Threat of EU action on energy spooks German industry

 ($1 = 0.7421 euros)

-(Additional reporting by Annika Breidthardt and Vera Eckert in Frankfurt, Tom Kaeckenhoff in Duesseldorf, Jan Schwartz in Hamburg and Tom Koerkemeier in Brussels; Editing by Noah Barkin and David Cowell)
+(Reporting by Annika Breidthardt, Markus Wacket, Vera Eckert in Frankfurt, Matthias Inverardi in Duesseldorf, Editing by Noah Barkin)